synatic/noql/docs/docs/reference/arrays.md

         (SELECT * FROM Rentals ORDER BY id DESC) AS totalRentals FROM customers
     ```

+!!! warning "Aggregation functions are not supported in a sub select"
     Aggregation functions are not supported in a sub select.
 For example, the following won't work
     ```sql
     --Wont'Work